jamesplease/redux-resource/docs/faq/actions.md

 #### Does Redux Resource require you to use a specific tool for making HTTP requests?

 No, you can use any system for making requests that you'd like.
-We do strongly encourage you to use a library that supports [cancellation](../recipes/canceling-requests).
+We do strongly encourage you to use a library that supports [cancellation](../recipes/canceling-requests.md).

 #### Should all Actions include a request key?

-If you're manually coming up with the the request keys, then it is typically extra boilerplate to _always_ use them.
+If you're manually coming up with the request keys, then it is typically extra boilerplate to _always_ use them.
 In those situations, we recommend only using request keys when they provide you value.